Motomu Toriyama

 Motomu Toriyama (鳥山 求, Toriyama Motomu) is a Japanese game director and scenario writer who has been working for Square Enix since 1994.
-He initially worked on cutscenes in Bahamut Lagoon and Final Fantasy VII before serving as one of the three directors on Final Fantasy X under Yoshinori Kitase where he was in charge of events, music, voice and motion capture.
+He initially worked on cutscenes in Bahamut Lagoon and Final Fantasy VII before serving as one of the three directors on Final Fantasy X under Yoshinori Kitase where he was in charge of cutscenes, music, voice and motion capture.

 Toriyama started directing himself with Final Fantasy X-2 and has continued doing so with Final Fantasy XII: Revenant Wings, Blood of Bahamut, Final Fantasy XIII, Final Fantasy XIII-2, Lightning Returns: Final Fantasy XIII and Mobius Final Fantasy.

 Currently he is serving as deputy head of Square Enix's Creative Studio 2 and is working as co-director on the Final Fantasy VII Remake series and director on Final Fantasy VII: Ever Crisis.

 Biography

-Toriyama joined Square around the time of the Final Fantasy VI launch in April 1994.
+Toriyama joined Square around the time of the Final Fantasy VI launch in 1994.
 He later mentioned that he enjoyed how everyone on the development team had the opportunity to contribute their ideas without any solid job description.
 He was assigned to work on Bahamut Lagoon as his first project due to his lack of game development experience.
 For Final Fantasy VII, Toriyama designed events such as the ones taking place at the Honey Bee Inn.
 As the designers were given much artistic freedom, he would often create cutscenes that were unlikely to be approved and thus were eventually changed or removed.
 Toriyama also wrote and directed many of the scenes revolving around Aerith Gainsborough and Cloud Strife.
 He tried to make Aerith an important character to the player in order to maximize the impact of her death later in the plot.

 After the merger between Square and Enix in 2003, many rookie staff members had to be trained and there were more new platforms to develop for with the release of the Nintendo DS and PlayStation Portable.
 Toriyama decided to assemble and direct a team of scenario writers and joined various game projects.
 He later collaborated with Final Fantasy X main programmer Koji Sugimoto and supervisor Yoshinori Kitase to create a Final Fantasy VII tech demo for the PlayStation 3.
 Development of this took around 6 weeks.
 During the first year after the development start of Final Fantasy XIII in April 2004, Toriyama thought up a story premised on the Fabula Nova Crystallis mythology created by Kazushige Nojima.
 In March 2006, when the structural part of the narrative started to come together and lead scenario writer Daisuke Watanabe joined the team, Toriyama showed him a rough outline of what he had written and asked him to flesh out the story and to correct how everything would connect.